The London 11+ Consortium Explained

 Where does your child take the assessment?

-Parents will be able to choose first, second and third place choices for which exam centre their child sits the assessment, but it makes no difference where the exam is taken.
+Parents will choose which exam centre their child sits the assessment, but it makes no difference where the exam is taken.

 What can children do to prepare for the assessment and how can Bright Light Education help?